Sponsored

 Sunlight Mountain Resort

-The Uphill Pass Program at Sunlight Mountain Resort in Glenwood Springs gives motivated alpine mountaineers a season pass; get yours at the ticket office during operational hours or in their online store.
-Then come back after hours to begin your ascent.
+The Uphill Pass Program at Sunlight Mountain Resort in Glenwood Springs gives motivated alpine mountaineers a season pass; get yours at the ticket office during operational hours or online.
 Keep an eye on Sunlight's calendars for special uphill events throughout the snowy season.
+Learn more about uphill access at Sunlight Mountain Resort

 Monarch Mountain

-At Monarch Mountain near Salidauphill travel is allowed from 6 a.m. to 10 p.m. on several designated trails — all you need to do is purchase an uphill pass and sign an uphill waiver at the guest services desk.
+At Monarch Mountain near Salida, uphill travel is allowed before, during or after operational hours on several designated trails — all you need to do is purchase an uphill pass and sign an uphill waiver at the guest services desk.
+Learn more about uphill access at Monarch Mountain.

 Vail Mountain & Beaver Creek